nodemcu/nodemcu-firmware/docs/en/upload.md

 As with [flashing](flash.md) there are several ways to upload code from your computer to the device.

+!!! note

-Note that the NodeMCU serial interface uses 115'200bps at boot time.
+	The NodeMCU serial interface uses 115'200bps at boot time.
 To change the speed after booting, issue `uart.setup(0,9600,8,0,1,1)`.
-ESPlorer will do this automatically when changing the speed in the dropdown list.
 If the device panics and resets at any time, errors will be written to the serial interface at 115'200 bps.

 # Tools
+Transferring application code to ESP8266/8285 is an essential task, one that you'll perform quite frequently.
+Hence, it does make sense to try a few different uploading tools until you find one you feel comfortable with. [https://frightanic.com/iot/tools-ides-nodemcu/](https://frightanic.com/iot/tools-ides-nodemcu/) lists almost a dozen classical uploaders - in addition to IDEs or IDE-like applications which of course transfer code as well.

+The NodeMCU firmware team does not give any recommendations as for which uploader to use nor are there any "NodeMCU approved" tools.
+The below listed tools are just three, in no particular order, which seem popular and/or reasonably well maintained.

 ## ESPlorer